jfrog/project-examples/artifactory-maven-plugin-example/README.md

 ```

 ## Using -D parameter for different values like username and password

-The username and password can be passed using the -D parameter:
+You can use the Maven ability to pass parameters to the pom file.
+This would allow you flexible configuration ability.
+For example to pass the username and password using the -D parameter:

 ```console
 > mvn deploy -Dusername=admin -Dpassword=MyPassword